To run BatchResourceUpdater, you can do the following:

 It also can have an "overwrite" attribute:

-Default is always.
-Always is means to always overwrite the resource/file, never
+Always means to always overwrite the resource/file

 The other set of blocks that can be used is , like so: